UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the fairest way to split utilities?

-While the 50/50 split is the most common and easiest method, usage-based or income-based splits are often considered “fairer” for complex living situations.
-If one person uses significantly more energy or earns much more money, adjusting the percentages can create a more equitable environment.
+While the standard 50/50 split is the most common, usage-based or income-based splits are often considered fairer for complex living situations.
+If one person uses significantly more energy or earns a much higher salary, adjusting the percentages creates a more equitable environment.

 How do you split bills when one person works from home?

-If one roommate works from home, it is often fair to negotiate a percentage increase for that person.
-For example, a 55/45 or 60/40 split on electricity and heating bills helps cover the extra energy used for lighting, cooling, and electronics during the workday.
+If one roommate works remotely, it is standard practice to negotiate a slight percentage increase for that person regarding variable costs.
+A 60/40 split on electricity and heating bills effectively covers the extra daytime energy used for cooling and electronics.

 Can you split utilities based on income?

-Yes, this is known as a proportional split.
-It requires total transparency regarding salaries and a mutual agreement that the higher earner will contribute a larger percentage.
-This ensures that utility costs impact everyone’s budget relatively equally.
+Yes, you can utilize a proportional split.
+It requires total transparency regarding annual salaries and an agreement that the higher earner contributes a larger percentage, ensuring utility costs impact everyone’s monthly budget equally.

 What usually counts as a shared utility bill?

-Standard shared utilities typically include electricity, natural gas, water, sewer, trash, and internet.
-Optional services like cable TV or streaming subscriptions (Netflix, Hulu) should be discussed separately and only split among those who actually use them.
+Standard shared utilities strictly include electricity, natural gas, water, sewer, trash, and high-speed internet.
+Discretionary services like premium streaming subscriptions or individual groceries should be kept entirely separate.

 About the Author